 Additionally, this option can easily work at speeds up to 50 mph, which will give you peace of mind that your fishing rods will be perfectly safe when you are on the road.
 You can store and travel with up to four fishing rods with this system or even opt for larger surf rods instead of traditional rods and reels.

 Think Outside the Box

 One thing that you will find in this fishing rod roof box guide is options for storing and transporting your fishing rods that don’t involve putting them in an actual roof box as this can be very limiting.

-One problem with roof boxes is knowing how you are going to store them when they are not in use, which is why these Rhino Rack Multi Purpose Holders are such a popular option for many people who love to fish but don’t have a lot of space in their garages to store their roof boxes when they aren’t in use.
+One problem with fishing roof box is knowing how you are going to store them when they are not in use, which is why these Rhino Rack Multi Purpose Holders are such a popular option for many people who love to fish but don’t have a lot of space in their garages to store their fishing rod roof box when they aren’t in use.

 These holders attach easily to roof bars on the top of your vehicle and have incredibly protective rubber padding that will ensure that your fishing rods aren’t damaged when they are stored in these holders.

 Once you put your fishing rods inside the holders, you can easily tighten the flexible strap around them so that they will not shift out of the holders when you are on the road.
 They are sold in a pair to make it easy to bring your rods with you on your next trip.

 Keep it All Covered

 If you have your heart set on a traditional roof box for your fishing rods and other gear, then it’s a good idea to consider buying a larger option.